 Named after the "unsinkable" Molly Brown on the Titanic, Molly Brown Campground, on the eastern shore of Turquoise Lake, sits in a shaded lodgepole pine forest.
-The campground is ideal for enjoying the popular recreation lake and offers access to boating, fishing, hiking and water skiing.
+The campground offers access to boating, fishing, and hiking.

 The famous Molly Brown lived in the town of Leadville, just 5 miles east of the campground.
 She became wealthy from her husband's mining success and took on a life as a philanthropist, socialite and activist.